Your Energy Rights

 If you think you’ll fail to pay your bills on time or already experienced the same in the past, contact your retailer to discuss options.
 Your retailer can offer you a hardship policy.

-How can I avail energy rebates or assistance in paying my bill?
+How can I avail of energy rebates or assistance in paying my bill?

-What should I do if I don’t understand or disagree with something my retailer?
+What should I do if I don’t understand or disagree with something my retailer does?

 For anything that has something to do with your energy bill or contract, contact your retailer immediately.
 If the issue is not resolved or you’re not satisfied with the results, you may contact the local ombudsman for further help you.